sourcegraph/handbook/content/company-info-and-process/mentorship/index.md

 # Find a mentor, Be a mentor!

+> NOTE: This is a **preview** for the upcoming Sourcegraph mentorship program.
+The full program launch details will be announced in Slack in the coming weeks.

 ## Introduction

 At Sourcegraph, we want to promote a culture where everyone feels empowered to [continously grow](../values/index.md#continuously-grow) by asking for and receiving help, and one of the clearest ways to foster this is with a formal mentorship program.
 We believe that mentorship is a key part of our culture, and through this program, we are committed to providing resources to make it easy to _Find a mentor, Be a mentor_.